pippocla/my_home/README.md

 **HOW TO INSTALL**
--Copy all the file under custom_components directory, if not present, create it.
+- Copy all the file under custom_components directory, if not present, create it.
--You must have:
+- You must have:
 - custom_components
   - my_home
     - __init__.py